pmetzger/simh-docs/docs/simh_faq.md

 The pre-compiled binaries will provide Ethernet support depending on whether or not the `Npcap` (or `WinPCAP`) package has been installed on the host computer.
-If you want to run with Ethernet support, you must download and install the `Npcap` AutoInstaller from
+If you want to run with Ethernet support, you must download and install the `Npcap` AutoInstaller from:

 <https://nmap.org/npcap/#download>